Thefolle/ThesisFragility/RecommendationsFromTheWildAnalysis.md

 Source: S.W.5.1

 When testers write a new test case or when the test suite is getting big, they try to establish a rule to name test cases in a clear and consistent way; this task implies modifications in the test cases and in particular in their name.
 This recommendation establishes an effective naming rule from the very beginning, avoiding subsequent changes.
+Additionally, clearly stating what's the expected output in advance helps in overcoming the psychological bias that may lead the tester to define by mistake an assertion so as to make the test find no bugs.

 ## Recommendation R.W.8.2